DemisR/workshop-docker/04-Dockerfiles.md

 - CMD — provides a command and arguments for an executing container.
 Parameters can be overridden.
 There can be only one CMD.
 - WORKDIR — sets the working directory for the instructions that follow.
 - ARG — defines a variable to pass to Docker at build-time.
-- ENTRYPOINT — provides command and arguments for an executing container.
+- ENTRYPOINT — provides commands and arguments for an executing container.
 Arguments persist.
 - EXPOSE — exposes a port.
 - VOLUME — creates a directory mount point to access and store persistent data.